cloudnative-pg/cloudnative-pg/docs/src/replication.md

 In case continuous backup is configured in the cluster, Cloud Native PostgreSQL transparently configures replicas to take advantage of `restore_command` when in continuous recovery.
-As a result, PostgreSQL is able to use the WAL archive as a fallback option everytime pulling WALs via streaming replication fails.
+As a result, PostgreSQL is able to use the WAL archive as a fallback option whenever pulling WALs via streaming replication fails.

 ### Synchronous replication